giovannarosone/cLCP-mACS/README.md

 *The colored longest common prefix array computed via sequential scans.*
 Proceedings of String Processing and Information Retrieval - 25th International Symposium, SPIRE 2018, Lecture Notes in Computer Science, Springer <sup id="a1">[1](#f1)</sup>

-**Note that this is only a prototypal version.
-A production release are yet under development.**

 ### Install